Beginning Arabic I

 T. Zilotina

-Continuation of RUSN 101 with emphasis on oral skills.
-Students continue to learn cases, verb conjugations, and other major grammar concepts necessary to effective communication in spoken Russian.
+An introductory course with emphasis on oral skills.
+Students learn the Cyrillic alphabet and grammatical case structure while building their basic vocabulary and elementary conversational skills.
 In addition to scheduled class meetings, students must complete interactive lab assignments done outside of class.

 T. Zilotina